-Oklahoma State University, in compliance with Titles VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, Title IX of the Education Amendments of 1972 (Higher Education Act), the Americans with Disabilities Act of 1990, and other federal laws and regulations, does not discriminate on the basis of race, color, national origin, sex, age, religion, handicap, or status as a veteran, in any of its policies, practices or procedures.
+Oklahoma State University, in compliance with Titles VI and VII of the Civil Rights Act of 1964, Executive Order 11246 as amended, Title IX of the Education Amendments of 1972 (Higher Education Act), the Americans with Disabilities Act of 1990, and other federal laws and regulations, does not discriminate on the basis of race, color, national origin, gender, age, sexual orientation, religion, disability, or status as a veteran, in any of its policies, practices or procedures.
 This provision includes, but is not limited to, admission, employment, financial aid and educational services.

-Photographs are courtesy of Centennial Histories, Special Collections, The Daily O'Collegian, and various OSU students, offices, colleges and alumni.
+Photographs are courtesy of various OSU administrative offices, and colleges.

-This publication, issued by Oklahoma State University as authorized by the Office of the Registrar, was printed by Von Hoffmann Corporation at a cost of \$18,048 for 12,000 copies.
+This publication, issued by Oklahoma State University as authorized by the Office of the Registrar, was printed by University Printing at a cost of \$17,185 for 5,000 copies.